wow-actions/label-commands/README.md

 - Unlock (`unlock` option)
 - Pin (`pin` option, pin an issue)
 - UnPin (`unpin` option, unpin an issue)
 - Add or remove labels (`labels` option), label prefixed with `-` will be removed, other label will be added.
+Support array of labels or space separated labels.

 ## Usage